prantlf/grunt-continue/README.md

     // Tasks, which should succeed preparing output for unit test checks 'move:rename',
     ...
-    // Prefent Grunt from failing, if a task fails from know on 'continue:on',
+    // Prevent Grunt from failing, if a task fails from know on 'continue:on',
     // Tasks, which should intentionally fail
     'move:failed_wrong_path',